jeeeeedi/sortable/README.md

 # 📋 TO-DO LIST

 ## ✅ FETCH
-fetch data -- just use the code provided
+- OK- fetch data -- just use the code provided

 ## ✅ DISPLAY
-ok- table - dynamically created depending on the data ok- only show some of the fields ok- default 20 per page ok- select page size from 10, 20,50, 100 or all results
+- OK- table - dynamically created depending on the data
+- OK- only show some of the fields
+- OK- default 20 per page
+- OK- select page size from 10, 20,50, 100 or all results

 ⬇️⬇️⬇️